github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 Non-provider patterns refer to patterns used to identify secrets that are not specific to any particular service provider.
 These patterns are general and can apply to a wide range of sensitive data types.
 Here are a few examples of non-provider patterns:

-* Generic API Keys: Identifiable by common structural attributes like specific lengths or character sets.
-For example, a string of 32 alphanumeric characters.
+* Generic API Keys: Identifiable by common structural attributes like specific lengths or character sets (for example, a string of 32 alphanumeric characters).
 * Tokens: Generic patterns used to detect various types of tokens that might be common across different services.
 * Private Keys: Patterns identifying sections of code that look like private keys, such as those used in SSH or GPG.

+Non-provider pattern detection is not enabled by default because the feature can potentially generate a high ratio of false positives.

-For more information about
+For more information about non-provider pattern detection, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/non-provider-patterns/enabling-secret-scanning-for-non-provider-patterns)."

 {% endif %}